 Who Should Issue Convertible Notes?

 Convertible notes should not be the go-to method of raising equity for every single business structure.
-As constantly referred to through this article, convertible notes are most appropriate for start-ups and entrepreneurs who are willing to incur future financial detriment, in order to get their business off the ground.
-Though this detriment might sound dreary, the terms of the convertible note, as discussed above, can be altered and tailored in a way that benefits both you and your shareholders.
+To reiterate, convertible notes are most appropriate for start-ups who are willing to incur future financial detriment, in order to get their business off the ground.

 To Wrap Up